shaunweg/guide-for-web-camp-redesign/pages/tuesday-intro-to-css.md

 > Its to have an external file that connects to your HTML pages.

+> Repl.it automatically attaches an esternal CSS to your page.

+> Check out [this example](https://repl.it/@shaunweg/DoubleLightcoralDeprecatedsoftware) with a gradient background.

+> The code for it is cerated in CSS, and viewable in the CSS file.

+***

 > Follow along as I create a button with HTML & CSS

 > In the video, I'm using a free lightweight editor called Brackets.

-> You might need a little help to get this to work in repl.it.
+> Let us know if you need a  help getting it to work in Repl.it.

 > video: [Creating a Button with CSS](https://www.youtube.com/watch?v=9a6QXVFA8PE)